Small-span Hermitian matrices over quadratic integer rings: Maximal small-span infinite families

 Recall that a template must have at least one irrational edge-weight.

 \begin{proof} The template $\mathcal P_n$ is a sub-template of the cyclotomic template $\mathcal C_{2n-1}$ and so, by interlacing, the eigenvalues of $\mathcal P_n$ lie in the interval $[-2,2]$.
 Let $A$ be an adjacency matrix of $\mathcal P_n$.
 Clearly, it suffices to show that $\mathcal P_n$ does not have $-2$ as an eigenvalue, i.e., the rows of $A + 2I$ are linearly independent.
-We can choose $A$ so that $A+2I$ has the following upper triangular form.
+Using Gaussian elimination, put $A+2I$ into the following upper triangular form.

 It is then easy to see that the determinant is $4$.
 Therefore $A+2I$ is non-singular and so $A$ does not have $-2$ as an eigenvalue.